CribberSix/pygame-markdown/README.md

 This is a text beneath the third text header.
 A bit longer:
-The lstrip() method will remove leading whitespaces, newline and tab characters on a string beginning:
+The lstrip() method will remove leading whitespaces, newline and tab characters on a string beginning.
+Lorem Ipsum whoop.

 ```Python
 a = 500